miticdalibor/se_project1/README.md

   - When the pipeline gets data, it has to scale the data.
   - When the data finishes the preprocessing via the pipeline, different models should be used to be trained for later comparison of the models.

-- Technologisch
+- Technological

 - Quality of Service
-tbd

 - User Interface:
   - If the user starts the app, they have to be able to select a data set from an available list.
   - When the models finish the training a summary table must be created showing all results of the models.
- - When the user is starting the frunch function and any errors occur from the code, those erros should be displayed via the app to the user for debugging.
+  - When the user is starting the free lunch function and any errors occur from the code, those erros should be displayed via the app to the user for debugging.

- - Anforderungen mit Bezug zu anderen Ergebnissen
- - Anforderungen zu notwendigen Aktivitäten
+- Requirements related to other results

+- Requirements for activities